-Remember that R.B. sustained CA1 damage following global anoxia; the CA1 cells are among the most sensitive in the brain to ischaemia.
-Monkeys with global ischaemia similarly lose CA1 cells, and they exhibit deficits on DNMTS (but are less impaired on simple and concurrent object discrimination tasks).
-Monkeys with selective (stereotaxic) lesions to the hippocampus ('H') were similar to those with global ischaemia.
+Remember that R.B. sustained CA1 damage following global anoxia; CA1 cells are among the most sensitive in the brain to ischaemia.
+Monkeys with global ischaemia similarly lose CA1 cells, and exhibit deficits on DNMTS (but are less impaired on simple and concurrent object discrimination tasks).
+Monkeys with selective stereotaxic lesions to the hippocampus ('H') were similar to those with global ischaemia.
 In contrast, monkeys with amygdala ablations ('A') were unimpaired on these mnemonic tasks.
 Monkeys with hippocampal lesions and extensive adjacent cortical damage sparing the amygdala ('H++') were as impaired as the H+A+ monkeys.
-It therefore appeared that the adjacent cortical damage was the critical factor - and indeed, lesions of the perirhinal cortex and parahippocampal gyrus ('PRPH') produced severe impairments on DNMTS, object discrimination, and concurrent discrimination, much like the effects of H+A+ and H++ lesions (Zola-Morgan et al., 1989).
+It therefore appeared that adjacent cortical damage was the critical factor - and indeed, lesions of the perirhinal cortex and parahippocampal gyrus ('PRPH') produced severe impairments on DNMTS, object discrimination, and concurrent discrimination, much like the effects of H+A+ and H++ lesions (Zola-Morgan et al., 1989).

 Thus, it appeared that selective hippocampal lesions induced mnemonic deficits, additional damage to adjacent cortex produced further deficits in object discrimination, and amygdala lesions did not contribute to the amnestic syndrome.
 (On the other hand, amygdala lesions do produce profound deficits in processing the emotional significance of stimuli; see Aggleton, 2000.)
-However, even these findings regarding the hippocampus have recently been called into question: bilateral excitotoxic combined lesions of the amygdala and hippocampus do not impair DNMTS performance in monkeys (Murray & Mishkin, 1998).
+However, even these findings regarding the hippocampus have recently been called into question: bilateral excitotoxic combined lesions of the amygdala and hippocampus do not impair DNMTS performance in monkeys (Murray & Mishkin, 1998) (for more debate, see Baxter & Murray, 2001a; 2001b; Clark et al., 2001).
 Instead, the perirhinal cortex is vital for this task (Malkova et al., 2001).
 So what does the hippocampus really do?